ttdmayshark/heapster/docs/deprecation.md

 instead, potentially supplemented by a third-party monitoring solution, such as Prometheus.

-No new features will be added (including, but not limitted to, new sinks, enhancements to existing sinks, enhancements to sources, and enhancements to processing).
+No new features will be added (including, but not limited to, new sinks, enhancements to existing sinks, enhancements to sources, and enhancements to processing).